-There are five different ways you can travel from Bangkok’s main train station, known locally as Hua Lamphong train station, to destinations across metropolitan Bangkok.
-Many visitors arriving at Bangkok train station, especially for the first time, automatically head for a taxi.
+There are five different ways you can travel from Bangkok’s former main train station, known locally as Hua Lamphong Train Station, to destinations across metropolitan Bangkok.
+Many visitors arriving at Bangkok Train Station, especially for the first time, automatically head for a taxi.
 However, taxis are only one of the available options and other forms of transport can sometimes be much more convenient, quicker and cheaper depending upon where you are going, how may people are travelling and whether or not you have a lot of luggage to carry.

 The metro (MRT) system in Bangkok is fast, efficient, safe and reliable.
 Trains run from 05.30 to 24.00 Monday to Friday and 06.00 to 24.00 on Weekends and Public Holidays.
 Hua Lamphong is at the bottom end of the Blue Line.

 There are several entrances to Hua Lamphong MRT station.
 From the train station you can enter without crossing the road by exiting the station building at the left hand side exit near the train platforms and turning left again.
 The entrance is 20 metres from the left hand side exit from the station building.

 Tickets can be purchased either from the station kiosk or the ticket vending machines which accept coins and notes in Thai Baht.
 The vending machines have an English language option and you select your destination on a touch screen to select the correct fare.
 For single journeys a plastic token rather than a ticket is issued.